-Friends educates policy makers about the work of the Global Fund, but we also have a broader mission: supporting U.S. investment and programming to lead the world in ending the AIDS, TB and malaria epidemics for good.
+Friends educates policymakers about the work of the Global Fund, but we also have a broader mission: supporting U.S. investment and programming to lead the world in ending the AIDS, tuberculosis (TB) and malaria epidemics for good.

 Why is it crucial to end the epidemics?

-• A child dies of malaria every minute .
-In 2020, there were 241 million cases globally and the disease claimed 600,000 lives, 80% of which were children under the age of 5.
+• Malaria: A child dies of malaria every minute .
+In 2023, there were 263 million cases and nearly 600,000 deaths, 76% of which were children under the age of 5.

 Publications and Campaigns